iksnae/actual-intelligence/book/en/chapter-02/04-context-and-conversation.md

 In these cases, starting a new chat creates a clean slate.
 You can also explicitly state when you want to shift gears:

-"Let's set aside our previous discussion about fiction writing.
-I'd now like to focus on non-fiction research methods."
+`Let's set aside our previous discussion about fiction writing.
+I'd now like to focus on non-fiction research methods.`

 ### Multi-Turn Conversations: The Power of Follow-Up